Do You Need a Car in San Francisco?

 San Francisco’s public transit system includes MUNI buses and light rail, BART trains, historic cable cars, and ferries.

-MUNI lines run through tourist and local neighborhoods, not just commuter corridors, thus you can reach places like Golden Gate Park, Fisherman’s Wharf, Oracle Park, North Beach, the Presidio, and Chinatown by bus or tram.
+MUNI lines run through tourist and local neighborhoods, not just commuter corridors, thus you can reach places like Golden Gate Park, Fisherman’s Wharf, Japantown, the Presidio, and Chinatown by bus or tram.

 For visitors, here’s how each one is most useful: